Robert Stewart (entrepreneur): Uncle Bob and Friends

 From 1978 to 1986, Stewart hosted a musical show which debuted as The Maestro and Uncle Bob with pianist, composer and conductor Federico Elizalde on the piano.
 The one-hour TV show featured Elizalde playing a variety of music from classical to jazz.
 After Elizalde's death in 1979, the show was renamed Uncle Bob and Friends, with mainstay pianist Joselito Pascual.

 Retirement and death

 In 1984, Imee Marcos, daughter of President Ferdinand Marcos, attempted to take control of GMA Network.
 However, this attempted takeover was successfully prevented by GMA executives.
 Stewart retired and moved back to the United States following his utter dissatisfaction with the Marcos regime.
 His son, Robert Jr. ("Jody"), continued with the children's show during the remainder of the 1980s (renamed The New Uncle Bob's Lucky 7 Club).

 Stewart died in Phoenix, Arizona on April 6, 2006, and his remains were cremated before being returned to the Philippines on April 25.
-His ashes were interred at the Loyola Memorial Park next to his wife who died in 1995 in the United States.
+His ashes were interred at the Loyola Memorial Park in Marikina next to his wife, who died in 1996 in the United States.